Barefoot running: Health and medical implications

-"People who don't wear shoes when they run have an astonishingly different strike", said Daniel E. Lieberman, professor of human evolutionary biology at Harvard University and co-author of a paper appearing in the journal Nature.
-"By landing on the middle or front of the foot, barefoot runners have almost no impact collision, much less than most shod runners generate when they heel-strike."

-However, a prospective study from 2019 found that when habituated to barefoot running (for two month with 15min per week of barfoot running), participants exhibited higher vertical loading rates than shod runners.
-A finding contradictory to that of Lieberman and the asserted injury prevention potential of barefoot running.
-Still, another study from 2018 showed that the highest load rates are found in injured heel striking runners.
+A prospective study from 2019 found that when habituated to barefoot running (for two months with 15 minutes per week of barefoot running), participants exhibited higher vertical loading rates than shod runners, contradicting Lieberman and the asserted injury prevention potential of barefoot running.
+Another study from 2018 showed that the highest load rates are found in injured heel striking runners.

-Also, when comparing different populations of habitually barefoot runners, not all of them favor the forefoot strike.
-A 2012 study by Hatala et al. focusing on 38 runners of the Daasanach tribe in Kenya found that a majority of runners favored a heel strike instead of a forefoot strike.
-Presently, Hatala and Lieberman are comparing their data, but Lieberman did note that his study, which focused on the Kalenjin people, also found some barefoot runners favoring a heel strike as well.
-He also said that the Daasanach people were primarily, "tall, lanky goat-herders who don't run nearly as much as the Kalenjin, who own many of the world's distance running records."
+When comparing different populations of habitually barefoot runners, not all of them favour the forefoot strike.
+A 2012 study focusing on 38 runners of the Daasanach tribe in Kenya found that a majority of runners favoured a heel strike instead of a forefoot strike.

 The longitudinal (medial) arch of the foot also may undergo physiological changes upon habitually training barefoot.
 The longitudinal arch has been observed to decrease in length by an average of 4.7 mm, suggesting activation of foot musculature when barefoot that is usually inactive when shod.
 These muscles allow the foot to dampen impact and may remove stress from the plantar fascia.
-In addition to muscle changes, barefoot running also reduces energy use – oxygen consumption was found to be approximately 4% higher in shod versus barefoot runners.
+In addition to muscle changes, barefoot running also reduces energy use: oxygen consumption was found to be approximately 4% higher in shod versus barefoot runners.
 Better running economy observed when running barefoot compared to running with shoes can be explained by a better use of the muscle elasticity.
-In fact, reduction of contact time and higher pre-stretch level can enhance the stretch shortening cycle behavior of the plantar flexor muscles and thus possibly allow a better storage and restitution of elastic energy compared to shod running.
+Reduction of contact time and higher pre-stretch level can enhance the stretch shortening cycle behaviour of the plantar flexor muscles and thus possibly allow a better storage and restitution of elastic energy compared to shod running.